 Yes, much like all the rest of the SEGA Vintage Collection titles, there is a challenge mode to go with this one as well.
 I’m kind of shocked at the lack of variety in the challenges of this title – most of the Vintage Collection titles had a pretty wide range to choose from (of a group of three mind you) that generally contained different aspects of the game.Monster World IV decided to nix that idea and make every single challenge a time trial, which is upsetting.
 There is the Tower of Silence Challenge and Underground Base Challenge, both of which are a simple “defeat all the monsters” type experience.
 There is also the Lava Cave Challenge, which is actually pretty damn fun.
 It’s a childhood game of “The Floor is Lava!” brought to video game life.
 Just watch out – if you have zero sense of timing and jumping in a platformer, you’re going to hate these, especially the last one.
 And possibly the game in general.

 While I may consider myself “King of the Platformers,” I still manage to fall and miss jumps in this game.
 Beyond that and my own made up kingly vestments, Monster World IV does many things correctly and I’m glad to see it be released here in the States eighteen years later.
-Its aged like a fine wine and it’s a great game to go back to, especially if you’re a fan of classic platformers and side-scrollers.Note: The Monster World IV review was written based on the PS3 version of the game.
+Its aged like a fine wine and it’s a great game to go back to, especially if you’re a fan of classic platformers and side-scrollers.Note: Monster World IV was reviewed on PlayStation 3.
+A digital copy of the game was provided by the publisher/developer.